We use the past perfect continuous tense to express an action that started before a time in the past and continued up to that time.

 Note: Interrogative sentences that ask who did what did something do not follow the typical question pattern mentioned above.

-Uses of the Past Perfect Continuous Tense
+Uses and Rules of Past Perfect Continuous Tense with Examples

 - He had played the video game for one hour before lunch.
 (Past Perfect)